defder-su/SaveSites/README.md

 Autotest sites after downloaded.

-Indicate date when existing site was downloaded.
+Indicate date when existing site was downloaded, maybe resave it (preserving old) if it was a long time ago.

 Save from the Wayback Machine with parameters (e.g., only specified URL).